rockiger/akiee/backlog.md

 # Akiee

+## TODW As a User I want to syncronize my tasks via dropbox and similar services, that I can add tasks from every computer I have access to.

+acceptance criteria:

+- [ ] reload all task if files is changed
+- [ ] Offer a file dialog to choose the path of the liveflow-file

+## TODO As a new User I want to have a nice startpage, that I know what I need to do next and bond emotionally

 ## BUG Task-Change throws Error, if Task has an URL in it's headline

 ## TODO As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor